 We all want to stand out when it comes to sex.
 Maybe it’s an ego thing.
 Maybe it circles back to a fear of being remembered in some unfavorable way.
 Or maybe, it circles back to the fear of not being remembered at all.
 But how far should we go in pursuit of that goal?
 Is it worth it, say, to develop a signature sex move?

-Having a sexual calling card can be important.
+Having a sexual calling card could work in your advantage.
 But you have to follow a few rules.
 Maybe you’ve stumbled upon what you think is a winning final move.
-You’ve added it to your repertoire and feel pretty confident about its worth.
+You’ve added it to your repertoire and feel pretty confident about it.
 It’s worked for you in the past, right?
 But what works for one person may not work for the next, so it’s important to tailor your special style to whomever it is you’ll be practicing it with.
 It’s probably also a good idea to center you signature on pleasure, in place of performance.
-Theatrics can, of course, serve a purpose in the bedroom, but they don’t always encourage the most organic approach to sexual enjoyment.
+Theatrics can, of course, serve a purpose in the bedroom.
+But they don’t always encourage the most organic approach to sexual enjoyment.

-If you can proceed with those points in mind, you might just be able to pump out a special something for you and your partner to enjoy time and time again.
+But, if you can proceed with those points in mind, you might just be able to pump out a special something for you and your partner to enjoy time and time again.
 So how do you develop a signature sex move?
-Listed below, we walk you through some suggestions on signature moves and reasons why you might want to develop one of your own.
+Here are some pointers to keep in mind.

 Sex is a two-player game, and no team is exactly alike.
 As mentioned, it’s important to tailor individual moves to the actual individuals involved.
 If there’s a certain something you’ve enjoyed doing in the past, try to find ways to incorporate it into your partner’s preferences.